 Electives must fall within approved guidelines and must carry a graduate course number.
 No elective course may be used to correct a deficiency (i.e., a remedial course) and at the same time be used for elective credit toward the degree.

 Enrollment Restriction

 Enrollment in excess of the normal 9 hours per semester is not encouraged.
 Enrollment in excess of 12 hours will be sanctioned only by action of the graduate commission.

-Music Composition
+Master of Music in Music Composition

 Faculty: Knight